Lawyer For DUI Car Accidents in South Carolina

 - Medical expenses including those that occurred during the accident as well as ongoing care needed as a result of the accident

-- Pain and suffering as well as payment for reduced quality of life
+- Pain and suffering when hit by a drunk driver as well as payment for reduced quality of life

 - Emotional distress resulting from the trauma of the accident and the injuries caused